Students are assigned to one of two bands. Blue Band (top band) or Red Band (second band).

 Concert Saturday afternoon – Lied Center

-Recordings of performances will be available for purchase.
+Will be available for purchase.
 Purchased CDs/downloads will be sent to students through their band director.

 COMMEMORATIVE PLAQUE